Elisabet Engdahl

-Elisabet Britt Engdahl (born 1949 in Stockholm) is a Swedish linguist and professor emerita (see: Emeritus) of Swedish at the University of Gothenburg.
+Elisabet Britt Engdahl (born 1949 in Stockholm) is a Swedish linguist and professor emerita of Swedish at the University of Gothenburg.
 She was the first linguist to investigate parasitic gaps in detail.

 Education

 After having completed an MA at Uppsala University, she was awarded a studentship from the Sweden-America Foundation and pursued graduate studies in general linguistics at the University of Massachusetts-Amherst.
 She received her PhD in 1980 for her dissertation on the Syntax and Semantics of Questions in Swedish, supervised by Barbara Partee.

 Career and research

 She was a Sloan postdoctoral fellow in Cognitive Science at Stanford University, a research fellow at the Max-Planck-Institute for psycholinguistics at Nijmegen and at Lund University, and assistant professor at the University of Wisconsin–Madison.
 Between 1986 and 1995, she served as a reader at the Centre for Cognitive Science (now part of the School of Informatics) and the Human Communication Research Centre at the University of Edinburgh.
 In 1995, she took up a position at the University of Gothenburg and in 2004 she became professor of Swedish.
 She retired in 2014 and currently lives in Mölndal.